 You have no items in your shopping cart.

-I have become quite interested in Genealogy and I've been able to find out a lot about my family including meeting "cousins" who connect 7 generations ago in the 1750's.
+Having become quite interested in Genealogy and I've been able to find out a lot about my family including meeting "cousins" who connect 7 generations ago in the 1750's.
 I knew very little about my mother except for a few snippets - that she was a nurse during the war and was at Bergen-Belsen when it was liberated

 My mother, Marie Lillian Gent was born at Whitstable, Kent in 1919 with 4 sisters and 2 brothers.
-Her mother died when the children were young and the father, being an alcoholic was deemed unfit to raise the children, so they were fostered.
+Her mother died 1922 when the children were young and the father, being an alcoholic was deemed unfit to raise the young children, so they were fostered.
 Fortunately her personal foster parents provided a solid and generous upbringing.
-(Detailed by her nephew, John Gent) She completed her nurse training at St Mary Abbots Teaching Hospital, Kensington, London 1942 and nursed there until May 1944.
+(As explained by her nephew, John Gent) She completed her nurse training at St Mary Abbots Teaching Hospital, Kensington, London 1942 and nursed there until May 1944.
 Left is an image of her that I think is at the beginning of her training.
 There are no insignia and she is not wearing the Nursing Council registration badges.

 Image from the book "Sisters in Arms" by Nicola Tyler.
 Marie is in the front row.